KHP-Informatics/illumina-array-protocols/README.md

 - Links to information about Illumina BeadChips
 - BWA Mapping of probe sequences
 - Genomestudio SOP (Manual Calling & QC)
-- Standard QC (PLINK, bash...) and re-calling No-Calls using zCall
+- Standard QC (PLINK, sh...) and re-calling No-Calls using zCall
 - Some reading...

 ## The Team